 The Mull of Kintyre can be a long and arduous sail.
-For safety purposes, skippers should report on VHF to the coastguard when they are approaching the Mull.
-Similarly, once round the Mull, skippers should report to the coastguard that they are safely round.
-The coastguard will be supplied with a full list of competitors and will liaise with Race Office to monitor the safety of competitors going round the Mull.
+The coastguard will be supplied with a full list of competitors, will be watching the race on YellowBrick, and will liaise with Race Office to monitor the safety of competitors going round the Mull.